abpframework/abp/docs/en/Startup-Templates/Application-Single-Layer.md

 > While creating a database & applying migrations seem only necessary for relational databases, this project comes even if you choose a NoSQL database provider (like MongoDB).
 In that case, it still seeds the initial data which is necessary for the application.

-> If you create an `app-nolayers` template with **Angular UI** you also need to run the angular project to see the UI.

 ### Angular UI

 If you choose `Angular` as the UI framework, the solution is being separated into two folders: